 Mills River Area - Pisgah National Forest

-To the south lies (not surprisingly) the South Mills River.
-This river is rugged and wild, with many excellent trails criss-crossing the gorge and mountains through which it runs, such as the South Mills River, Mullinax, and Squirrel Gap trails.
-Several of these trails can be accessed from the Forest Service's official Turkeypen trailhead parking area.
-From here, there are connections with trails in the Davidson River area, making for excellent epic loops and backpacking trips.
+Farther south is (not surprisingly) the South Mills River.
+This river is rugged and wild, with many excellent trails criss-crossing the gorge and mountains through which it runs, such as the South Mills River, Mullinax, Squirrel Gap, and Turkeypen trails.
+The latter can be accessed from the Forest Service's official Turkeypen trailhead parking area at the end of FS 297, Turkey Pen Road.

-For detailed information on each individual trail in the area including all the ones mentioned briefly above, please visit the Trails page.
+For detailed information on each individual trail in the area including all the ones mentioned briefly above, visit the Mills River Trails page.

 Places to Stay

-In addition to the information shown below, the towns of Mills River, Fletcher (near the Asheville Airport), Asheville, Hendersonville, and Brevard present numerous camping and lodging options near the Mills River area, all within about 30 minutes' drive.
+In addition to places listed below, the towns of Mills River, Fletcher (near the Asheville Airport), Asheville, Hendersonville, and Brevard present numerous camping and lodging options near the Mills River area, all within about 30 minutes' drive.

 Camping is allowed anywhere on National Forest property, except within 500' of a road or in a designated closed area.
 Good campsites can be found along many trails in the area, especially those in the South Mills River section, for possible backpacking loops.

 There are designated roadside campsites along FS 5000 and FS 1206 as well.
-These sites have recently been re-graded, with the parking areas enlarged, steps added, gravel tent pads and lantern posts as well as some other fixtures such as fire rings installed.
-This makes these sites much more desirable for those looking to save a buck on campsites, but they are first-come, first-served and are usually completely full on warm weather weekends.
+These sites have graded, gravel tent pads, parking areas, lantern posts and some other fixtures such as fire rings and picnic tables installed.
+This makes these sites desirable for those looking to save a buck on camping.
+However, they are first-come, first-serve and are usually completely full on warm weather weekends.
 Security is also a concern at these free sites since they are more remote.